 1.2.1 Exception—Where there is no direct SI equivalent, for example, screw threads, national pipe threads/diameters, and tubing size.

 1.3 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use..
+It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+See Annex A2 for general safety precautions.

 1.4 This test method is arranged as follows: